HicaroD/tChat/README.md

 # tChat
 **WARNING: This project is a work in progress!**

-The first "t" stands for "Twitch" or "Terminal"?
+Does the first "t" from tChat stands for "Twitch" or "Terminal"?
 I don't know, maybe both

 <div align="center">
  <img src="./img/new_version.png">